powsybl/powsybl-hpc/computation-slurm/README.md

     polling-time: 10
 ```

-The computation manager sends command execution requests through ssh protocol.
+If `remote` is set to `true`, the computation manager sends command execution requests and copies files through ssh protocol.
+Otherwise, the connection settings are ignored and command execution requests are submitted on localhost, assuming that slurm is installed.
+This second scheme allows to more efficiently submit jobs from within a slurm managed infrastructure.

-In order to know when the command execution has actually finished, it polls for a "flag" file created in the remote directory on execution end.
+In order to know when the command execution has actually finished, the computation managers polls for a "flag" file created in the remote directory on execution end.